nkyy/claude-code-notify-mcp/README.md

 # 🔔 Claude Code Notification Hooks

+> **⚠️ DEPRECATED**: This project has been superseded by [cat-ccnotify-hook](https://github.com/nkygit/cat-ccnotify-hook).
+Please use the new standalone package for better performance and easier installation.

 Enhanced Claude Code experience with automatic desktop notifications and contextual sounds for all events.
 No manual notification calls needed - works automatically with all Claude Code operations!

 ## ✨ Features